 How To Recognize Elijah and Not Miss Him?

-One question not asked here but comes up a lot when talking about Elijah is how to make sure you don't miss him.
-What I try to emphasize with people concerned about this is that there will be no way to miss it!
+One question not asked here but comes up a lot when talking about Elijah is how to make sure you don't miss him?
+What I try to emphasize with people concerned about this is that there will be no way to miss him!

 I say that because Matthew 24:14 says the good news of the kingdom message of repentance that John the Baptist (Mt 3:2) and Jesus (Mt 4:19) preached will come again, this time to the whole world (Mt 24:14).
 Remember, Christianity is not already preaching this gospel of kingdom repentance, and never has.

-This means that Elijah comes two years before the beginning of sorrows, to answer the question posed at last.
+This means that Elijah comes two years before the beginning of sorrows, to answer the question posed.

-This makes sense because people will need a good amount time to receive and process Elijah's warning to move.
-Because it is a big scary move, everyone will want to verify if he person commanding it is really God's prophet and speaking right.
+This makes sense because people will need a good amount of time to receive and process Elijah's warning to move.
+Because it is a big, scary move, everyone will want to verify if the person commanding it is really God's prophet and speaking right.
 I'm sure he'll do either predictions and miracles or signs that will help take care of that.
-Also his clear inspired words from God will be something people can verify in their own Bible.
+Also, his clear inspired words from God will be something people can verify in their own Bible.

 When will that be?
 No one knows.
 When could it be?
-I don't Elijah's ministry to commence until the early 2020s.
+Elijah's ministry cannot commence until the early 2020s at the earliest.
 This is based on the next window for the 70th week being 2024-2030 as discussed in my book.
 It may possibly go longer but it won't be sooner.

 It's great to get all that out in one place for others.